Blog

 Amazon also allows bid adjustments for different ad placements like top of search, product page, and more.
 Evaluate performance reports to see if top-of-search results deliver better conversions or if ads in your competitors’ product pages capture more interest.
 Using this data, set up placement modifiers to increase bids for placements with higher conversion rates and lower bids for placements that aren’t driving meaningful sales.

-It helps you adjust bids based on parameters like ACoS or clicks, placement performance, and organic search rank performance, allowing for greater control and efficiency in ad spending.
+It helps you adjust bids based on parameters like ACoS or CTR, placement performance, and organic search rank performance, allowing for greater control and efficiency in ad spending.
+(Check out our blog to find different types of Amazon bidding strategies.)

 Improve average order value